-Our positions is that…the conditions that produced this war were clearly intolerable to the Arab nations and that in the process of negotiations it will be necessary to make substantial concessions.
+Our positions are that…the conditions that produced this war were clearly intolerable to the Arab nations and that in the process of negotiations it will be necessary to make substantial concessions.

 The problem will be to relate the Arab concern for the sovereignty over the territories to the Israeli concern for the secure boundaries.

 We believe that the process of negotiations between the parties is an essential component of this.
-Qunadt considers, "It was brilliant performance, one of his most impressive."
+Quandt considers, "It was a brilliant performance, one of his most impressive."

 From disengagement to peace

-Disengagement talks took place on October 28,1973, at "Kilometer 101" between Israel Major General Aharon Yariv and Egyptian Major General Abdel Ghani el-Gamasy.
+Disengagement talks took place on October 28, 1973, at "Kilometer 101" between Israel Major General Aharon Yariv and Egyptian Major General Abdel Ghani el-Gamay.